Early Quranic manuscripts

-In Muslim tradition the Quran is the final revelation from God, Islam's divine text, delivered to the Islamic prophet Muhammad through the angel Jibril (Gabriel).
+In Muslim tradition the Quran is the final revelation from God, Islam's divine text, believed to be delivered to the Islamic prophet Muhammad through the angel Jibril (Gabriel).
 Muhammad's revelations were said to have been recorded orally and in writing, through Muhammad and his followers up until his death in 632 CE.
 These revelations were then compiled by first caliph Abu Bakr and codified during the reign of the third caliph Uthman (r.
 644–656 CE) so that the standard codex edition of the Quran or Muṣḥaf was completed around 650 CE, according to Muslim scholars.
 This has been critiqued by some western scholarship, suggesting the Quran was canonized at a later date, based on the dating of classical Islamic narratives, i.e. hadiths, which were written 150–200 years after the death of Muhammad, and partly because of the textual variations present in the Sana'a manuscript.
-With the discovery of earlier manuscripts which conform to the Uthmanic standard however, the revisionist view has fallen out of favor and been described as "untenable", with western scholarship generally supporting the classical Muslim view.
+Muslim scholars who oppose the views of the Western revisionist theories regarding the historical origins of the Quran have described their theses as "untenable".

 More than 60 fragments including more than 2000 folios (4000 pages) are so far known as the textual witnesses (manuscripts) of the Qur'an before 800 CE (within 168 years after the death of Muhammad), according to Corpus Coranicum.
-However, in 2015, experts from the University of Birmingham discovered the Birmingham Quran manuscript, which is possibly the oldest manuscript of the Quran in the world.
-Radiocarbon analysis to determine the age of the manuscript revealed that this manuscript could be traced back to between 6th or 7th century.
+However, in 2015, experts from the University of Birmingham discovered a single folio later called the Birmingham Quran manuscript, which is possibly the oldest manuscript of the Quran in the world.
+Radiocarbon analysis to determine the age of the manuscript revealed that this manuscript could be traced back to some time between 568 and 645 AD.
 Selected manuscripts from the first four centuries after the death of Muhammad (632–1032 CE) are listed below.

 Hijazi manuscripts

+Although this font takes its name from a specific region in Arabia, the works written in this font do not have the quality to determine their affiliation to that region.

 Hijazi manuscripts are some of the earliest forms of Quranic texts, and can be characterized by Hijazi script.
 Hijazi script is distinguished by its "informal, sloping Arabic script."
 The most widely used Qurans were written in the Hijazi style script, a style that originates before Kufic style script.
 This is portrayed by the rightward inclining of the tall shafts of the letters, and the vertical extension of the letters.